Alejogb1/job-board/blog-data/how-can-i-run-onnx-models-in-python.md

 id: "how-can-i-run-onnx-models-in-python"
 ---

-, let’s tackle this.
 It's something I've spent a considerable amount of time on over the years, from initial experimentation to deploying complex models in production.
 Running ONNX models in Python, while seemingly straightforward, can present a few intricacies that are worth understanding thoroughly.
 It isn't just about loading a model and making a prediction; it’s about optimizing performance, handling different input types, and ensuring you’re picking the correct execution provider for your environment.

 My initial exposure to ONNX was during a project where we were migrating a collection of TensorFlow models to run efficiently on edge devices.
 The goal was to create a unified inferencing pipeline, and ONNX seemed like the most logical choice for its cross-framework compatibility.
 The challenge, of course, was getting it all to work smoothly, especially with limited processing power on those edge devices.
 I quickly realized that there are some key steps involved that go beyond the basic 'load and predict' approach.